Gedion-01/Music-app-back-end/README.md

 # Music App Backend

-A Back-end fo web application for streaming and enjoying music.
+A Back-end for web application for streaming, playing and enjoying music.

 ## Installation